diffblue/gitlab/doc/development/database/pagination_performance_guidelines.md

 (13 rows)
 ```

 The query looks up the `assignees` first, filtered by the `user_id` (`user_id = 4156052`) and it finds 215 rows.
-Using that 215 rows, the database looks up the 215 associated issue rows by the primary key.
+Using those 215 rows, the database looks up the 215 associated issue rows by the primary key.
 Notice that the filter on the `project_id` column is not backed by an index.

-In most cases, we are lucky that the joined relation does not return too many rows, therefore, we end up with a relatively efficient database query that accesses low number of rows.
+In most cases, we are lucky that the joined relation does not return too many rows, therefore, we end up with a relatively efficient database query that accesses a small number of rows.
 As the database grows, these queries might start to behave differently.
-Let's say the number `issue_assignees` records for a particular user is very high (millions), then this join query does not perform well, and it likely times out.
+Let's say the number `issue_assignees` records for a particular user is very high, in the millions.
+This join query does not perform well, and it likely times out.

 A similar problem could be a double join, where the filter exists in the 2nd `JOIN` query.
 Example: `Issue -> LabelLink -> Label(name=bug)`.